santhoshpkumar/nodejs-fs/README.md

 This function returns an opaque value that represents the timer which can be used to clear the timer using the function **clearInterval(t)**.

-**console** object is used to Used to print information on stdout and stderr.
+**console** object is used to print information on stdout and stderr.

 **process** object is used to get information on current process.
 Provides multiple events related to process activities.